Daniel Bell-Drummond: Senior cricket career

 Bell-Drummond was signed as injury cover by the Rajshahi Kings during the 2017–18 Bangladesh Premier League season.
 He made his debut in the competition on 21 November 2017, although only played once for the team.
 After playing for Kent in the Caribbean 2017–18 Regional Super50 competition, he played in the North v South pre-season series in Barbados and captained the MCC side in the Champion County match.

-Good form in one-day cricket during the 2018 promotion season was followed by Bell-Drummond signing a new, long-term contract with Kent during the 2018/19 off-season, despite only averaging 19.82 in the County Championship and not having scored a century in first-class cricket in the previous two seasons.
+Good form in one-day cricket during the 2018 promotion season was followed by Bell-Drummond signing a new, long-term contract with Kent during the 2018/19 off-season.
 During the off-season he played Sydney Grade Cricket for Randwick Petersham Cricket Club, making a century on his debut in the first grade competition before being signed to play in the later stages of the 2018–19 Super Smash T20 competition in New Zealand for Auckland.

 The 2019 season saw Bell-Drummond lead Kent's batting, scoring a club best 987 runs in first-class cricket.
 He broke his run of seasons without a first-class hundred, scoring a century against Warwickshire, registering his highest County Championship score of 166 runs.
 He scored six half-centuries in first-class cricket, was Kent's leading T20 run scorer and scored a century in the Royal London Cup competition, averaging more than 60 runs per innings in four matches in the competition.
 The shortened 2020 season saw Bell-Drummond once again as Kent's leading T20 run scorer, although he failed to score a first-class half-century, playing in all of Kent's five matches and captaining the side in the absence of both club captain Sam Billings and Joe Denly, both of whom were on England duty.
 During the 2020/21 off-season he played for Colombo Kings in the inaugural season of the Lanka Premier League.

 In February 2021, he was drafted by Birmingham Phoenix for the inaugural season of The Hundred.
 He featured in the side's first three group stage matches but failed to score more than 12 runs in an innings.

 In April 2022, he was bought by the London Spirit for the 2022 season of The Hundred.